Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/98-Changelog.md

 * Moved permission inheritance functionality and category permission checks into permission helper to apply them for search and other integration areas (#1223).
 * Fixed tree selection form type with duplicate labels.
 * Disable CSRF protection for quick navigation forms, fixing redirects after editing.
+* View page actions / navigation links are now handled by MenuBuilder using KnpMenu (#1213).
 * Zikula 3 only: added support for autowiring and autoconfiguration (#1188).
 * Zikula 3 only: use scalar typehints.
 * Zikula 3 only: added support for form fields with immutable dates.